Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Experiments

 \subsection{Settings}

-We provide detailed settings of the baseline algorithm and our algorithm.
+We provide detailed settings of the baseline algorithm and our proposed DTR.

-For Item-CF, the number of neighbors is set to $500$ for the {Movie}, {MIND} and $1000$ for {Amazon}, {Tmall}, respectively.
-The cosine similarity coefficient is employed to measure the similarity between items.
 DIN comprises an embedding layer followed by an MLP with layer sizes [128,64,2], which outputs the probability of a user liking a given item.
-YouTubeDNN also includes an embedding layer and an MLP with layer sizes [128,64,24], and the number of negative samples is set to 1,000.
+YouTubeDNN also includes an embedding layer and an MLP with layer sizes [128,64,24].
+FMLP-Rec includes an embedding layer, followed by 4 filter layers, and an MLP with layer sizes [24,128,24].